-The HRC has attached to it two mechanical blades that serve as shutters.
+Attached to the HRC are two mechanical blades that serve as shutters.
 These shutters were used to block out portions of the incident flux to aid in focusing the HRC.
-The blades can also be positioned to block the zero-order image of a grating observation.
-The blades may also be positioned to block other portions of the field.
+The blades can also be positioned to block the zero-order image of a grating observation, or positioned to block other portions of the field.

-NOTE: The operation of the shutters is at present unavailable as an observing option.
+NOTE: At present the operation of the shutters is not available as an observing option.